fortenforge/e/_posts/2020-07-15-twitter-hack.md

 This tweet suggests that OAuth takeovers were valued at $7.7k (and after taxes you're left with chump change).
 If so, this a big issue with Twitter's bug bounty program!
 You need to ensure that the incentives make reporting more worth it than exploiting.

+*Update: more reporting about how the account takeovers were executed [has emerged](https://www.vice.com/en_us/article/jgxd3d/twitter-insider-access-panel-account-hacks-biden-uber-bezos), and it suggests that there wasn't any technical vulnerability that was ever exploited.
+Social engineering and insider risk (which can obviously be quite damaging) tend not to be eligible for bounties on most programs.*

 ## Phishing

 OK how about this: log into Coinbase's twitter account, craft a tweet announcing some snazzy new feature and include a bit.ly link that actually goes to a phishing website.
 Execute a [relay phishing attack](https://fortenf.org/e/2018/05/29/coinbase-phishing.html) that gives you access to their Coinbase account while bypassing 2FA, and then send all their Bitcoin and Ethereum and Dogecoin to your own account.